top of page

 Peter Doyle, MA

-Operations Director
+Program Director

 Peter Doyle is an alumni of all three In Balance programs and has worked for the In Balance Continuum since 2008.
 Peter has his Master of Science in Addiction Counseling.
 Peter graduated Cum Laude in May 2015 with his B.A. in Psychology from Arizona State University and Grand Canyon University in December 2020.
 Peter has been active in the local 12-step fellowship since 2006.
 He assists with the daily living, milieu support, staff supervision and recovery of the In Balance boys and also assists residents in meeting their program fitness goals.
 Being an alumni of In Balance allows Peter to bring a unique perspective to the staff and program management as well as the residents because he has had direct experience with what the residents encounter as they go through the program.